 the interdisciplinary nature of American Studies gave the seminar a range of opinions that it would probably be difficult to hear in any other context

 Indeed the interdisciplinary nature of American Studies gave the seminar a range of opinions that it would probably be difficult to hear in any other context.
 For instance, an economic or political debate on the issue would be quite a different prospect and would be distinctly poorer for not having the varied range of participants.’

 Journal entry on the Annual Gordon Lecture in American Studies in 2011 (a roundtable on the American environment, with Professors Harvey Bryan, Gary Libecap and Ian Tyrrell).

-Mark McLay, American Studies MLitt student at Glasgow, 2009-2010, and currently a PhD student in American History at the University of Edinburgh
+Dr Mark McLay, American Studies MLitt student at Glasgow, 2009-2010, and currently lecturer at the University of Glasgow

 ‘I had never heard of Bruce Molsky before the announcement of the Gordon Lecture, but I was intrigued by the fact he had been nominated for two Grammy’s and that he had played Celtic Connections, an event some of my favourite bands have played before.
 It was also to be the first time I had seen a live performance involving the banjo – surely a source of excitement for any student studying the United States.

 Molsky once again proved to me the power of music in conveying culture